ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 ### Configure the provisioning agent
 1. Launch the provisioning agent wizard from your desktop.
-2. When prompted to select an extension, select "on-prem provisioning" option.
+2. When prompted to select an extension, select the "on-prem provisioning" option.
 3. Click authorize and provide Azure AD credentials.
 The credentials provided should be for a user that is a global administrator or hybrid administrator.
 4. Click confirm.